joshb019919/Tiered-Memory-Management-for-Machine-Learning/README.md

 # TMM-for-ML
-The Latex paper of the brief overview of algorithms used for memory management, including some machine learning algorithms and techniques.
+The Latex paper of the brief overview of algorithms used for memory management, including naive and machine learning algorithms and techniques.